guesswho1234/Rex/deployment.md

 However, we need to select a buildpack that tells Heroku how to handle the shiny app.
 We use: https://github.com/virtualstaticvoid/heroku-buildpack-r

-After creating a new project on Heroku, make sure to add the buildpack as a config var: heroku config:set BUILDPACK_URL=https://github.com/virtualstaticvoid/heroku-buildpack-r.git -a <heroku_project_name>

-That's it.
-Just push to Heroku.
+heroku cli command:
+heroku buildpacks:set -a APP_NAME https://github.com/virtualstaticvoid/heroku-buildpack-r

+# Poppler buildpack
+To be able to use the pdftools package we need poppler to be available.
+For this we additionally need to add the following buildpack as well.

+heroku cli command:
+heroku buildpacks:add -a APP_NAME https://github.com/amitree/heroku-buildpack-poppler